 : A broad range of proficiencies give you everything that you need to succeed as a barbarian, and it’s easy to expand some of those options with feats.

 - : You start at Expert, putting you ahead of most characters for a long time, but you don’t improve to Master until 17th level.

-- : Expert in both Fortitude and Will, and you have a mountainn of hit points to deal with failing Reflex saves, which frequently only deal damage.
+- : Expert in both Fortitude and Will, and you have a mountain of hit points to deal with failing Reflex saves, which frequently only deal damage.

 - : Standard starting skills (4+ total).
 You’re locked into Athletics, but you can get quite a bit out of Athletics so it’s a great choice anyway.

 - : Trained in everything up to medium armor.
 Unfortunately, your proficiency improves slower than other front-line martial class like the Fighter and the Ranger, so your AC will lag behind other front-line martial classes at several points.
-You might even consider spending a feat to get Heavy Armor Proficiency, then retrain it around 12th level before your proficiency increases beyond Trained.
+You might even consider spending a feat to get Heavy Armor Proficiency, then retrain it around 12th level before your armor proficiency increases beyond Trained.